-- Contribute to the development & delivery of training and personal growth opportunities for volunteers within the service.
+- Contribute to the development and delivery of training and personal growth opportunities for volunteers within the Centre.

 - Together with the service manager, monitor standards required to maintain COSCA Service Recognition and work within the ethical framework laid down by COSCA and BACP/BAAT.

 - Liaise with relevant professional, statutory and voluntary organisations as required.

 - Any other duties as requested by the Clinical Manager.

 - To demonstrate and share Christian love and support including sharing with others the leading of worship in accordance with CrossReach policy and by ensuring all staff meetings are opened with prayer and Bible reading.

 The post holder must have the ability to be a strong self motivator and be able to work to a broad remit, where changing priorities can be a daily occurrence.

 As we do our work in Christ’s name the job you have applied for requires you to have a Christian faith and be able to work within and uphold our Christian Ethos (this is an ongoing occupational requirement under the Equality Act 2010).

 This post requires you to be a member of the Protecting Vulnerable Groups (PVG) Scheme and undertake the necessary vetting checks.